 Today is Thanksgiving Day.

-We hope, though, that everyone will take just a few minutes to remember that there good things in our lives, and make this Thanksgiving one of true thanks.
+It’s many things to many people.
+It’s a day that has come to stand for food, family and football.
+And while those traditions are important, we hope that everyone will take just a few minutes to remember all of the good things in our lives, and make this Thanksgiving one of true thanks.

 Be thankful if you are employed, and take a moment to remember those who are without jobs this year.